jluttine/nixos-configuration/README.md

 nixos-install --root /
 ```

-If this worked (or yadm used relative alt links), all the yadm-related `/mnt`
-tricks should be unnecessary on an existing system.
-But instead use the
+But instead use the following:
-following:

 ```
 nixos-install --no-root-passwd